texfaq/texfaq.github.io/FAQ-wdnohyph.md

 ---

-It's quite possible for (_any_) hyphenation of a particular word to seem ''completely wrong'', so that you want to prevent it being hyphenated.
+It's quite possible for (_any_) hyphenation of a particular word to seem "completely wrong", so that you want to prevent it being hyphenated.

 If the word occurs in just one place, put it in a box: